Khapra/KhapraCogs/README.md

 Please create an issue under the repo.

 # Credits
->RoleMemberList : Chat-GPT, Flare, Sparkow and Kownlin
+>RoleMemberList : Chat-GPT, Flare, Kowlin and Sparkow